Complete Guide to the Best Senior Life Insurance for Seniors

 When buying whole life insurance for seniors, healthy men should expect to pay between $1,122 and $2,089 a month for a $250,000 death benefit.
 And healthy women will pay $934 to $1,801 for their whole life insurance policies.

 You can also choose to buy final expense life insurance for seniors, which is a type of whole life insurance.
 With it, you can usually avoid taking a medical exam and only have to answer a few health questions on the application.
-Premiums are significantly lower, too.
+Premiums are significantly lower, too so people often consider it one of the best life insurance for seniors options.
 If you decide to purchase this type of plan, men will pay roughly $43 to $286 for a $10,000 policy, while women will pay about $33 to $211.